 FACT – Home heating oil is actually less expensive than many other types of fuel.

-However, due to rising demand and expansions within the natural gas industry, experts anticipate that the costs of natural gas will continue to rise in coming years, making it less affordable than it has been in recent years.
+However, due to rising demand and expansions within the natural gas industry, experts anticipate that the costs of natural gas will continue to rise in the coming years, making it less affordable than it has been in recent years.
 The natural influence of supply and demand will likely cause the price of gas and oil to equalize in our very near future.

 In addition to source costs, homeowners can also work with their Massachusetts heating oil service provider to help conserve energy through the use of specialized equipment.
 This advanced, high-efficiency equipment can help homeowners to reduce their residential fuel consumption by as much as 35 percent, helping to lower their overall energy bill.